boekenbox/gitbook-stable/trading-strategy-options/margin-trading-strategies/bollinger-bands-ta.md

 The bot will buy when price hits the set percentage from the lower Bollinger Band and the price is below the entry point as defined by `BUY_LEVEL`.

 When set to 0, the lower Bollinger Band is the target.
 When set to 30, the target is 30% above the lower Bollinger Band - the upper band is at 100% from the lower band.
+Negative values are allowed.
 {% endtab %}

 {% tab title="Values" %}